openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 paused

 > The Transmitter MUST NOT transmit events over the stream.
-The transmitter will hold any events it would have transmitted while paused, and SHOULD transmit them when the stream’s status becomes "enabled".
+The Transmitter will hold any events it would have transmitted while paused, and SHOULD transmit them when the stream’s status becomes "enabled".
 If a Transmitter holds successive events that affect the same Subject Principal, then the